Only 2 out of 10 will read past this line.

 As the old saying goes, "nobody cares what you know until they know that you care."

-Conversational copywriting is important because it allows your business to invest in your prospects.
-Sow the seeds and reap a lifetime of customer value.
+Conversational copywriting is an important part of your marketing strategy.
+It allows your business to invest in your prospects.
+You sow the seeds and reap a lifetime of customer value.

-Lasting business relationships with your target group happen when you make a priority to court them.
+Lasting business relationships with your target group happen when you make it your priority to court them.

 “Content marketing means creating and sharing valuable free content to attract and convert prospects into customers, and customers into repeat buyers.”